REPLACE

 Examples 🔗

 Suppose you have the text 'Excel is awesome' in cell A1, and you want to replace the word 'awesome' with 'powerful'.
-The formula would be:
+You can use the formula:

 This will update the text in cell A1 to 'Excel is powerful'.